akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][720]

 Click on the Specific Properties menu item to the left.
 Click on the magnifying glass to the left in the Datasource field.
-Find and select the BIRT internal datasource by double clicking it in the left hand column to move it to the right.
+Find and select the BIRT datasource by double clicking it in the left hand column to move it to the right.
 Save using Apply.

 ![Screenshot][730]